dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough-overview.md

 ![ZAP small number of URLs](screenshots-new/exploration/18-small-number-of-URLs.png)

 ZAP can discover application URLs using two spidering methods:
-- The [traditional spider](https://www.zaproxy.org/docs/desktop/addons/automation-framework/job-spider/) makes HTTP requests and parses the resulting HTML for links.
+- The [traditional spider](https://www.zaproxy.org/docs/desktop/addons/automation-framework/job-spider/) makes HTTP requests and parses the resulting HTML for URLs.
-- The [AJAX spider](https://www.zaproxy.org/docs/desktop/addons/ajax-spider/automation/) makes HTTP requests and analyzes the resulting HTML *and* JavaScript by "clicking" links inside a ZAP-managed web browser.
+- The [AJAX spider](https://www.zaproxy.org/docs/desktop/addons/ajax-spider/automation/) makes HTTP requests and analyzes the resulting HTML *and* JavaScript by "clicking" URLs inside a ZAP-managed web browser.
 Compared with the traditional spider this does a better job discovering URLs in JavaScript-heavy web applications, and is slower and more resource-intensive.

 RailsGoat uses a mix of HTML and JavaScript URLs.
 Most RailsGoat URLs are gated behind authentication.
 Since ZAP's baseline scan uses the traditional spider without authentication or active scanning, the scan finishes quickly but doesn't find severe or harder-to-discover issues.
 Later in the lab you will configure ZAP to perform a more comprehensive, authenticated, slower scan.